-How much of this maldistribution between generations should be attributed to climate change?
+p.
+162 How much of this maldistribution between generations should be attributed to climate change?
 This is hard to judge.
 A potentially large source of intergenerational maldistribution is that people may persistently save less for the future than they should save if they are to achieve the best result.
 Perhaps their bequest motive is less strong than it should be.
-In principle there is a way of testing whether this so.
+In principle there is a way of testing whether this is so.
 The correct social discount rate measures how much value should be given to the future compared with the present.
 The market rate of interest on risk-free assets reveals how much value people actually give to the future compared with the present in their savings behaviour.
 If the two rates are about equal, inadequate saving is not a big source of maldistribution.
-However, there is not even good agreement among economists about what the market riskfree rate of interest is, let alone about what the correct social discount rate is.
+However, there is not even good agreement among economists about what the market risk-free rate of interest is, let alone about what the correct social discount rate is.
 So this test is hard to apply.
-Still, Nordhaus [3, p.
-170] takes the risk-free interest rate to be about 6 percent, and Stern [4] takes the social discount rate to be 1.25 percent.
+Still, Nordhaus (2008) takes the risk-free interest rate to be about 6 per cent, and Stern et al. (2007) take the social discount rate to be 1.25 per cent.
 Given this very big difference, there is no good reason to think that a large proportion of maldistribution between generations is caused by climate change.